ladybug-tools/ladybug-web/shadow-range-obj-gallery/readme.md

 ### Mission

-* Uses location.hash to load OBJ and MTL files and display Sun position and analemmas
+* Uses location.hash to load OBJ and MTL files and display a Sun range
 	* According to latitude, longitude, date and time
-* Select a variety of curated OBJ and MTL files from menu
+* Select current model from a menu of a variety of curated OBJ and MTL files
 * Adjust a variety of parameters